JosueZelaya/deparment-info-coding-challenge/README.md

 The above instruction will download the dependencies and run the integration tests which validate the coding challenge.

-The application exposes and API but no user interface.
+The application exposes an API but no user interface.

 To run the application:
 ./mvnw spring-boot:run